 Among the four factors that you need to successfully pursue a personal injury lawsuit, causation plays the most significant role.
 Causation, also known as proximate cause, requires that you provide evidence that shows an attributed causal connection between the defendant’s conduct and the subsequent injury.
 This means that you must show that the defendant’s actions were directly responsible for your injury.

 In most instances, there are often multiple actions that lead to an accident, and the plaintiff carries the burden of proving that each of actions directly resulted in your injury.
 The law defines these actions, or proximate cause, as a natural and uninterrupted action that consequently led to an injury—an injury that would have otherwise not occurred had the action not happened.
 The key point in this definition is that the action and resulting injury must have occurred without any other interruption or interference.
 This definition is why arguing causation when attempting to prove someone acted negligently is difficult to prove.

 As you can see, the elements involving a personal injury case are complex and confusing; therefore, it is important that if you or someone you know has been injured in an auto accident, you find an experienced personal injury attorney.
 An attorney will be able to maximize your potential settlement and ensure that you are being treated fairly.
-Trial Lawyers USA, LLC, located in Atlanta, offers a free consultation and has the knowledge and experience to fight for what you deserve.
+Anthony Overton Van Johnson & Associates, P.C., located in Atlanta, offers a free consultation and has the knowledge and experience to fight for what you deserve.
 Call us today (678) 882-7355 to discuss your case.
 We collect no fees unless we settle or win your case at trial! email@example.com